 - Service Vehicle(s): $150

 These costs can quickly add up and create an unexpected financial burden for those left behind.
 One life insurance company projects the average cost of funerals will rise to $18,276 by 2030.
 Facing these expenses, some families may choose to take on debt in the form of loans or money borrowed from friends.
 They may opt to look into low-cost burial options.

 Making these financial decisions is not what loved ones need during this difficult time.
 Instead, they need time to heal and space for grieving.

 While it can be tempting to put this issue out of sight and mind, the reality is that it’s statistically unlikely for most families to comfortably swing the cost of a funeral.
-CBS reported that more than half of American families couldn’t cover an unexpected expense of $500.
+CNBC reported that 40% of American families couldn’t cover an unexpected expense of $400.
 As we’ve discussed, final expenses—which include funeral services, outstanding debts, probate fees, and more—can have a much more significant price tag.

 Proactively making arrangements with final expense or another type of burial insurance makes it simple for your family to access the funds they need to handle these expenses.
 But which type of insurance best suits your needs?